-Statistical analysis of data from three wells, that have data that span the entirety of the 1990 through 2018 hydrologic base period, show very small declines in seasonal high groundwater levels.
-These declines ranged from approximately nine feet (about 0.30 ft/year) in the northcentral area of the Subbasin (area around the intersection of State Highway 99E and Highway 36E) to generally stable groundwater levels in the southern areas of the Subbasin (about one to two feet total or less than 0.05 ft/year) during the 1990-2018 period.
-Results of the groundwater level trend analysis, which used both parametric (Ordinary least squares regression) and nonparametric (Mann-Kendall and Theil-Sen) methods, are included in Appendix 2-F. The trend of groundwater levels is not an indication of overdraft, but likely due to removal of temporary surplus of groundwater.
+Statistical analysis was conducted on data from eight wells, which have data that span the entirety of the 1990 through 2018 hydrologic base period.
+Stable groundwater levels are observed both in the northern and southern areas of the Subbasin.
+Five of these eight wells are screened in the Upper Aquifer, two are screened only in the Lower Aquifer and the other well is likely a composite well (screen depths are unknown, but the well penetrates both aquifers).
+Seasonal high-water levels of seven wells show small declines (between two feet to seven feet during 1990-2018 period at rates between 0.1 to 0.25 ft/year).
+The other well, an Upper Aquifer well close to the Sacramento River and Dye Creek, shows a slight increasing trend of seasonal high elevations (about five feet during 1990-2018 period).
+Results of the groundwater level trend analysis, which used both parametric (Ordinary least squares regression) and nonparametric (Mann-Kendall and Theil-Sen) methods, are included in Appendix 2-F. The slightly decreasing trend of groundwater levels is not an indication of overdraft, but likely due to removal of temporary surplus of groundwater.
 Temporary surplus removal is the extraction of a volume of aquifer storage to enable the capture of recharge and reduction in subsurface outflow from the Subbasin without impacting beneficial users of groundwater to an unreasonable degree.

 A factor in trends observed in groundwater elevation change is the potential gradual increase of groundwater withdrawal.
 Even though the actual amount of extracted groundwater from wells is not metered or directly measured, changes in land use and the number of wells constructed over time could be used to indicate an increase in groundwater withdrawal in the Subbasin.
-Well completion reports obtained from DWR show that about 750 new wells (all types, domestic, irrigation and public supply) were constructed from 1970 to 1999.
-Construction continued into the last two decades, 2000-2009 and 2010-2019, with 280 and 210 new wells, respectively.
-The increase of total wells in the Subbasin suggests increased total pumping (withdrawal) contributing to observed declining groundwater level trends.
-Land use practice probably is another factor (see Section 2.2.2.1, Land Use).
-Water budgets are discussed in detail in Section 2.3.
+Well completion reports obtained from DWR show that approximately 770 new wells (all types, domestic, irrigation and public supply) were constructed from 1970 to 1999.
+Construction continued into the last two decades, 2000-2009 and 2010-2019, with about 160 and 100 new wells, respectively.
+The increase of total wells in the Subbasin suggests increased total pumping (withdrawal) contributing to observed slightly declining groundwater level trends.
+Land use details are presented in Section 2.2.2.1, and water budgets are discussed in detail in Section 2.3.